braam-76/mini-in-one.nvim/README.md

 vim.keymap.set("n", "<leader>mh", pick.help,      { desc = "Pick help" })
 ```

-Any module listed in mini.nvim can be used as a key.
-Passing an empty table `{}` uses that module's default config.

 ## License

 MIT — see [LICENSE](LICENSE).
 This project is not affiliated with or endorsed by [@echasnovski](https://github.com/echasnovski).